DrDadolle/EmeraldEmpire-CK3-Mod/README.md

 Copy paste everything in your mod folder.
 Don't forget to update the path in RokuganWIP.mod.

 ## short term goals
-- All mons for main families & minor clans dynasties => Use as textured_emblems !
 - paint minor clans (Moth Clan north of Falcon Clan)
 - Paint some ronin lands & Brother hood to complete the map for now
 - count for LastHopeShinsei & some monks for the monasteries